 Pain control is essential to a successful surgical procedure.
 As always, patient safety and comfort are our priorities.
-Our comprehensive anesthesia care starts with a personal consultation with experienced anesthesiologists via telephone the day before surgical procedures and continues through recovery.
+Our comprehensive anesthesia care starts with a personal consultation with experienced Certified Registered Nurse Anesthetists (CRNAs) before surgical procedures and continues through recovery.
 A CRNA (certified registered nurse anesthetist) is a registered nurse who has specialized training in anesthesia.
 They can administer anesthesia for procedures and surgeries.
 They can work alone or with a team of healthcare providers.

 General anesthesia is common for many surgical procedures and is administered by injection or inhalation or a combination of both.
 Patients experience induction, usually through injection, which causes the sleep state.
 Then anesthesia continues through inhaled gasses and IV drugs.

 Regional anesthesia is provided for a number of procedures as well as childbirth.
 While patients remain conscious with regional anesthesia, there may be little memory of the procedure.